 Churn is a reality that all SaaS companies must accept.
 Every customer you acquire will eventually churn.
-When and how depends on how your organization handles retention efforts.
-Churn is a silent killer of the modern-day SaaS business.
+The "when and how" depends on how your organization handles retention efforts.
+To put it concisely, churn is a silent killer of the modern-day SaaS business.

 What is Customer Retention

-User retention is the rate at which your SaaS company can keep its paying customers over a specific period.
-Customer retention is a critical metric.
-It measures the success of your customer satisfaction programs.
+User retention is the rate at which your SaaS company can keep its paying customers over a specific period of time.
+Customer retention is a critical metric that measures the success of customer satisfaction programs.

 Why Do You Need a Customer Retention Strategy?

-A sound retention strategy is powerful enough to steer the growth of your company.
-An effective retention strategy should inspire customer loyalty and build long-lasting user relationships.
+A sound and effective retention strategy is powerful enough to steer the growth of your company, inspiring customer loyalty and building long-lasting user relationships.

 A study by Price Intelligently revealed that a single percent increase in customer acquisition has a 3.3% impact on your bottom line.
 A 1% increase in retention rates can extend your customer lifetime value.
 You will also enjoy a 7% increase in your bottom line.

-It doesn't take much to schedule such messages.
-What you need is a lightweight retention program.
-In a few hours, you can create a series of campaign messages.
+It doesn't take much to implement this strategy, a lightweight retention program.
+In a few hours time, you can create a series of campaign messages.

 The benefits of lifecycle messaging are immense.
 The messages go a long way in combating churn.
-They also instill a culture of retention marketing in your organization.
-Investing in user relationships from day one will improve your retention rates.
+In addition, they will instill a culture of retention marketing in your organization.
+In short, investing in user relationships from day one will improve your retention rates.

 Customer Retention Strategies

-Early identification of churn is the key to an effective retention strategy.
-A gradual decline in customer engagement is a strong indicator of customer churn.
-This is the window for action.
+Early identification of churn is the key to a successful retention strategy.
+A gradual decline in customer engagement is a strong indicator of customer churn; this is the window for action.

-Once you lose a customer, it is hard to earn them back.
-You can not limit your focus on loyalty programs as your only retention strategy.
-We recommend embedding the culture of retention in your organization's operations.
+Once you lose a customer, it's hard to earn them back.
+You cannot limit your focus to loyalty programs as your only retention strategy.
+Rather, we recommend embedding the culture of retention in your organization's operations.